Writing-on-Stone Provincial Park: Flora and fauna

 The park is in the Milk River Valley.
-To the south are the volcanic Sweetgrass Hills of Montana.
+To the south are the volcanic Sweet Grass Hills of Montana.

-The park comprises 17.80 km2 of coulee and prairie habitat, and is home to a diverse variety of plants and animals.
+The park covers 1106 ha of coulee and prairie habitat, and supports a wide variety of plants and animals.

 Bird species include prairie falcons, great horned owls, short-eared owls, American kestrels, and cliff swallows, as well as introduced ring-necked pheasants and grey partridges.

 The prairie surrounding the park is good habitat for pronghorn antelopes.
 Other animals found in the park area include mule deer, northern pocket gophers, skunks, raccoons, yellow-bellied marmots, and bobcats.
 Tiger salamanders, boreal chorus frogs, leopard frogs, and plains spadefoot toads represent the amphibians.
 Reptiles include garter snakes, bull snakes, and prairie rattlesnakes.

 The coulee environment is optimal for balsam poplars and narrow leaf cottonwoods.
 There are also peachleaf willows and plains cottonwoods in the park.
 Shrubs include chokecherry, juniper, saskatoon, sandbar willow, and two species of wild rose, Rosa acicularis and R. woodsii.
 Some of the northernmost species of cactus, including Opuntia (prickly pear) and Pediocactus (pincushion), are found in the park as well.